Managing adaptive content

 Visitors interested in leasing an electric car

-When a potential customer searches for an electric lease car and clicks on an Acme Lease ad, they are directed to the electric lease landing page on the Acme Lease website.
-If they visit the home page again later, they'll see content focused on electric lease cars instead of the usual generic home page.
+When a potential customer searches for an electric lease car and clicks an Acme Lease ad, they are directed to the electric lease landing page on the Acme Lease website.

+This is just one way to set up adaptive content.
+You could also set up adaptive content based on other characteristics such as location or device.
 You could even add adaptive content based on criteria outside of the web app, for example, when a user visits your web app from a social media link.
+Check out the Managing segments doc for more details.

 Prerequisites